-Parkinson’s disease is a neurological disorder caused by a lack of dopamine because some of the nerve cells producing the chemical have died.
+Parkinson’s disease is a neurological disorder caused by a lack of dopamine production in the brain.
+Dopamine is used by the body to help control movement.

 The cause of the disease is unknown at present, but researchers think it could be due to a combination of environmental and genetic factors, causing the dopamine producing cells to start to die.

 Symptoms start to appear when the brain stops producing enough dopamine to control movement properly.

 Symptoms can vary, but the most common ones are tremor-shaking at rest, slowness of movement and rigidity (muscle symptoms).

 High intensity neuro-active exercises are essential in slowing down the progression and relieving symptoms of Parkinson's disease.